 August 25, 2009

-We have been deep in attempting to brush aluminum for over a year now and are just coming around the corner for a process.
-We have a ramco belt sander.
+Q. We have been deep in attempting to brush aluminum for over a year now and are just coming around the corner for a process.
+We have a Ramco belt sander.
 We are able to get rid of the "galling" (the flakes embedded on the surface) with spraying some light oils on the belt.

 We have not been able to achieve a top quality finish with this alone.
-A secondary operation using a scotch-brite type wheel on a bench grinder machine is used to blend in verticle lines and other imperfections.
+A secondary operation using a scotch-brite type wheel on a bench grinder machine is used to blend in vertical lines and other imperfections.
 If anybody knows of any other tricks, PLEASE post.

-Electri-cable assemblies - Shelton Connecticut
+electri-cable assemblies - Shelton Connecticut